Campaigns go public with anger at Democratic National Committee as first debate looms

 The other area of complaints stems from the fact that the DNC has declined to focus an entire debate on climate change, something that Washington Gov. Jay Inslee has asked from the committee.

 Inslee sent a letter to Perez on Tuesday asking for a debate focused solely on climate change, the issue the 2020 candidate is staking his entire campaign on.
-By Wednesday, the DNC had already told Inslee no and warned him about attending forums or debates outside the DNC structure that may be focused solely on climate.
+By Wednesday, the DNC had already told Inslee no and warned him about attending debates outside the DNC structure that may be focused solely on climate.

 Inslee seized on the moment -- and has been fundraising on it ever since.